Interview Query

 • The department must have at least ten employees.

-From here, think about how you would associate employees with their department, calculate and display the percentage of employees making over $\$100,000$ a year, and order those results to provide an answer to the original question.
+From here, think about how you would associate employees with their department, calculate and display the percentage of employees making over $\$100,000$ a year, and order those results to answer the original question.

 Given that this problem is referencing one table with only two columns, you have to self-reference different creations of the same table.
-It is helpful to think about this problem in the form of two different tables with the same values.
+It is helpful to think about this problem using two different tables with the same values.

 There are two parts to this question: